Another Federal Court Says Chalking Tires Is A Violation Of The Fourth Amendment

 Although tire chalking is arguably divorced from investigation, it is unclear whether there is a public safety risk to justify the Defendants’ actions.
 Defendants have merely offered that it applies to address the “immediate need for safety in the City’s rights of way.”
 Accordingly, the Court finds Defendants are not entitled to dismissal under the community caretaking doctrine at this juncture.

 Neither does the "special needs" exception.
 While "maintaining order in the public ways" is in the public interest, the method of doing this involves an unjustified trespass that exceeds what's needed to accomplish this goal.
-The privacy expectations inherent in people's cars outweighs the government's needs under this exception.
+The privacy expectation inherent in people's cars outweighs the government's needs under this exception.

 There is also no "implied license" exercised in the act of parking on a public street… at least not when it comes to allowing literally unwarranted trespasses by the government.